Royal-Navy/design-system/packages/react-component-library/README.md

 ### `useFloatingElement`

 This hook aids in the positioning of arbitrary elements relative to a target element.
-The positoning engine will intelligently position the element based on available screen real-estate.
+The positioning engine will intelligently position the element based on available screen real-estate.

 ```javascript
 import { useFloatingElement } from '@defencedigital/react-component-library'